gskielian/epic-arduino-curriculum/Brainstorm.md

 * Gyroscope and sensor control
 * I2C Sensor and Readouts
 * I2C spider

+Sensors:
+* Simple Arduino sensor
+* using the computer for a sensor
+  * Python
+  * Bash (if mac or linux)
+* SD Card Shield

 Learn to Solder Hackathon:
   * Mitch Altman's soldering guide for sale